tischsoic/alvis-web-editor/README.md

 # Alvis Web Editor
 Alvis Web Editor is application for managing Alvis projects.
 Alvis is programming language, which syntax consists of two layers:
-- graphical - graphs
+- graphical - diagrams
 - normal code

 ## Installation

-Application needed to be installed before you can run app: Node.js, npm, webpack, typescript (can it be in dependencies?).
+Application needed to be installed before you can run app: **Node.js, npm, webpack, typescript** (can it be in dependencies?).

 To run app after cloning repository execute:
 ```